 IMPORTANT!
 Do NOT look straight at the eclipse!
 Ever.
 You will burn your retina and damage your eyes.
 Really.

 If you have a compact camera with an LCD screen (such as in iPhone. — =M=), you could, in theory, watch the eclipse on the screen, but it will still probably damage the camera’s image sensor, so we wouldn’t recommend it.

 User Charlemagne in the Canon Digital Photography Forums writes:

 If it is a full eclipse, I would try capturing the landscape at that moment.
 It’s magical.
 As if life suddenly comes to a stop.
 So wide angle for me.
 If it lasts long enough, might try to capture the diamond ring around the moon, but I’m not sure that is safe without extra protective filters.
 You don’t want to toast your sensor, or your eyes.

 Here are a few links I found which are written for DSLRs and traditional cameras, but many of the techniques can easily be adapted for use with an iPhone camera.

 Here are a couple of links with more tips and techniques:

 How to photograph Sunday’s solar eclipse, The Christian Science Monitor

-I’ll be shooting the eclipse today with an OWLE BUBO along with it’s very nice, huge, light-gathering wide angle lens to capture what’s around me.
+I shot the 2012 annular eclipse with an OWLE BUBO along with it’s very nice, huge, light-gathering wide angle lens to capture what was around me.

-Have fun, view safely and if you get any good, striking or eerie eclipse pics, share them in Life In LoFi’s Flickr Group!
+Have fun, view safely and if you get any good, striking or eerie eclipse pics with your iPhone, share them in Life In LoFi’s Flickr Group!